Third in the series: Organize the White Working Class! Also in Counterpunch.

 Look at mass incarceration today.
 According to a Pew Research Center study 2010 US incarceration rates for white men are 678 per hundred thousand and 91 per hundred thousand for white women.
 The incarceration rate for black men is a staggering six times greater than white men, and almost three times higher for black women.
 (4,347 for Black men and 260 for Black women).
 Yet, white men and women are incarcerated at rates much higher than those of comparable countries.

 The penal system captures the effect of white privilege in a nutshell.
 “You got more than the blacks don’t complain.”
 But so much less than justice, freedom or democracy would demand.
 Yet our relative privilege allowed us to consent to the war on drugs and the “get tough on crime” politicians that aimed at Blacks first but who ultimately created an authoritarian police state that now aims to make even the exercise of constitutional rights a criminal act.
 We all lose, including losing our rights to a trial by jury that the Bill of Rights claims to protect.
-The new penal system also got tough on working class whites as it garrisoned the entire country with a militarized force dedicated to protecting the established order.
+The new penal system also got tough on working-class whites as it garrisoned the entire country with a militarized force dedicated to protecting the established order.

 The Psychic Wage

 This psychic wage is collected, in part, by an imaginary connection with whites of high status.
-White privilege creates vertical solidarity that connects working class whites to the power and glory of the rich, strong, and celebrated white elites, even though our overall political and economic interests are shared by working class people of color.
+White privilege creates vertical solidarity that connects working-class whites to the power and glory of the rich, strong, and celebrated white elites, even though our overall political and economic interests are shared by working-class people of color.
 White workers are exploited by the boss and sent to die in their wars daily.
 Our privilege gives us the delusion that we are not who we truly are.

-James Baldwin, the black writer and visionary, put it this way:
+James Baldwin, the black writer, and visionary, put it this way:

 [A]s long as white Americans take refuge in their whiteness—for so long as they are unable to walk out of this most monstrous of traps—they will allow millions of people to be slaughtered in their name, and will be manipulated into and surrender themselves to what they will think of—and justify—as a racial war.
 They will never, so long as their whiteness puts so sinister a distance between themselves and their own experience and the experience of others, feel themselves sufficiently human, sufficiently worthwhile, to become responsible for themselves, their leaders, their country, their children, or their fate.
 They will perish…in their delusions.
 And this is happening, needless to say, already, all around us….But the American delusion is not only that their brothers all are white but that the whites are all their brothers. [emphasis added]

-Whiteness and privilege distances us from our “own experience and the experience of others.”
+Whiteness and privilege distance us from our “own experience and the experience of others.”
 You may feel connected to a Trump or a Clinton for an Obama, or aspire to become a general or a billionaire, but to them we are but chumps and pawns.

 Solidarity — Horizontal or Vertical?